-Welcome to the Trudeau Centre for Peace and Conflict Studies
+Welcome to the Trudeau Centre for Peace, Conflict and Justice

 About the Trudeau Centre